thomass171/threejs-examples/README.md

 # threejs VR examples

-#VrScene
+# VrScene

 ## Features
  1) highlights red box when it is hit by crosshair
- 2) red box and blue bar can be increased by trigger of right controller
+ 2) red box and blue bar can be increased by left/right controller trigger and mouse button
- 3) teleport by click on ground
+ 3) teleport by mouse or left/right controller trigger click on ground
- 4) rotate by menu or by right controller thumbstick
+ 4) rotate by menu, cursor keys or by right controller thumbstick
- 5) Mouse clicking on the ground also teleports
+ 5) yellow cylinder at left controller, green one at right controller

 # textures
 wovado from https://opengameart.org/content/stone-wall-1.